Resource planning made simple with MRP software manufacturers love

 With the rise in direct-to-consumer manufacturing, manufacturers have more opportunities than ever — as well as competition.
 MRP software helps manufacturers manage, prioritize, and scale operations in an increasingly digitalized and competitive space.
 Here's how.

-Manufacturing software like MRP systems allow you to tap into your inventory’s health, including tracking material costs and making sure that you have enough materials for manufacturing at any given time.
+MRP software for manufacturing allows you to tap into your inventory’s health, including tracking material costs and ensuring that you have enough materials for manufacturing at any given time.

 Use priority-based material requirements planning to avoid stockouts

 Track on-hand, committed, and expected stock amounts in real-time

 Manage product variants and materials in one place

 Monitor your resources and inventory across multiple warehouses